karifrederiksen/miniml/readme.txt

 TODO

-Some bugs related to custom types in interpreter and type reconstructor
+Some bugs related to custom types in type reconstructor